wilco2009/MercuryAce/README.md

 ## ACKNOWLEDGEMENTS

-Richard Altwasser y Steven Vickers por diseñar tan maravillosa máquina
+Richard Altwasser and Steven Vickers for designing such a wonderful machine

-Pedro Gimeno por su ayuda desinteresada y por el diseño del Ace81 y la ROM modificada
+Pedro Gimeno for his selfless help and for the design of the Ace81 and the modified ROM

-Paul Andrews (actual propietario de la marca Jupiter Ace) por permitir el desarrollo del clon
+Paul Andrews (current owner of the Jupiter Ace brand) for allowing the development of the clone

-Cees Meijer por facilitarme el diseño inicial de la carcasa
+Cees Meijer for providing me with the initial design of the case